Main Navigation - Mobile

 (3) disclosed only to individuals providing the treatment; provided that the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
 For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction within the school district.

 e.
-Records that only contain information about an individual after they are no longer a student at the school district and that are not directly related to the individual’s attendance as a student.
+Records created or received by the school district after an individual is no longer a student at the school district and that are not directly related to the individual’s attendance as a student.

 Eligible student means a student who has attained eighteen (18) years of age or is attending an institution of post-secondary education.